lmrodriguezr/Polloc/README.md

         make install # Could require sudo
     ```

+Once installed, you can:

-4.  **Use the package**.
+*   **Use the package**.
 See the following section (Usage) for
     some examples.

-5. Familiar enough?
+*   Familiar enough?
 We are glad to listen than, then you could
     **start developing**.
 You can check the documentation within the
     modules using perldoc (or any other Pod interpreter), or contact
     us for questions and feature requests.